Child, lack of cooperation, high caries rate

 Bariatric patient, post-LA complications

-Obsity, very high BMI score.
+Obesity, high BMI score > 45.
 Patient immobile, bed bounded for years.
-Domiciliary care.
-Asthma, breathing problems, anxiety, depression.
-No heart conditions.
-On medications.
-Needs non-surgical extraction (non-urgent).
+Regular domiciliary care.
+PDH: non-eventful dental procedures.
+MH: mild, well controlled asthma, occasional breathing problems, mild anxiety, prolonged depression.
+No underlying heart conditions.
+On antiasthmatic medications.
+Needs non-surgical extraction (non-urgent) of mobileUL5 (grade 2 mobility.
 Risk assessment re: potential complications related to LA or xla.
 Following administration of LA (4%articaine with adrenaline 1:100000, 3/4 cartridge, buccal/palatal infiltration) patient has become unwell, dizziness, warm sensations on the LHS of the body.
 Observation for 30 minutes.
 Symptoms gradually subsided.
-Exraction abandoned.
-Patient expect carers in an hour.
-Alarm buttom available.
-Thorough clinical notes regarding incydent.
+Extraction abandoned.
+Patient expects carers in an hour.
+Alarm buttom available by patient’s bed and easy to access.
+Thorough clinical notes regarding incident.
 Phone call to patient an hour later to find out how is feeling.
-Latter to patient’s GP describing the case and requesting further investigation.
+Recovered fully after 2 hours.
+Latter to patient’s GP describing the clinical situation and requesting further investigation.